Samsung SSD T-Series: Overview

 Colors

-Color most likely won’t end up being a huge factor; the T5, T7, and T7 touch are all available in at least one neutral color, so if you’re worried about professionalism each can accomodate this.
+Color most likely won’t end up being a huge factor; the T5, T7, T7 Touch, and T7 Shield are all available in at least one neutral color, so if you’re worried about professionalism each can accommodate this.

 The colors available differ by model and capacity.
 Incidentally, this is the only way in which the T7 Touch differs from the base T7 aside from the aforementioned touch-security capabilities.